sandialabs/pyGSTi/doc/repotools/pylint.md

 The command `./lint.py --score` used to run after commits to develop.
 You should run this manually if you want to review code quality

+### Config file:

+Found in `test/config/pylint_config.json`.
+Allows setting default values for refactoring issues (`i.e. max-statements=100` limits functions/methods to 100 lines when running `./lint.py --adjustables`).
+Also allows specifying pylint version (Set to pylint3 by default) and a threshold score for branches like beta and master (which require travis CI to pass, anyways..)

+#### `clonedigger`:
+While pylint has capability for finding duplicated code (`./lint.py duplicate-code`), I've found the tool `clonedigger` to be better.

+Installation:
+`pip install clonedigger`

+Usage:
+`clonedigger tools/ -o duplicated_tools.html` would generate a file outlining duplicated code in a tools package.